emqx/emqx-coap/README.md

-emq_coap
+emqx_coap
 =========

-emq-coap is a CoAP Gateway for the EMQ Broker.
+emqx-coap is a CoAP Gateway for the EMQ X Broker.
 It translates CoAP messages into MQTT messages and make it possible to communiate between CoAP clients and MQTT clients.

 Client Usage Example